iamtienng/zmk-config-charybdis/readme.md

 ## Keymap

-This is iamtienng's keymap for Charybdis
+This is keymap for Charybdis you can find in this repository build files.
 Generated with [Keymap Drawer](https://github.com/caksoylar/keymap-drawer-web/)
 ![RZ Keymap](/docs/layouts/my_keymap.png)
 ![RZ Keymap combos](/docs/layouts/combos.png)